Single sign-on for Redgate apps

 2. Prove domain ownership

-- Navigate to the service configuration screen.
+- Navigate to the Redgate Portal settings screen.

 - Sign in with your Redgate ID.
 If you don't have one you can create a new Redgate ID.
-The email address used should be on the domain for which you want to enable SSO, and as part of the process, will be elevated to administrator privileges.

 3. Add your IdP details and enable SSO

 Administrators can turn off OIDC SSO at any time, and revert back to using Redgate IDs.
+If you deactivate SSO:

 - Users who created Redgate IDs before SSO was enabled will then use their password login.